egomezr/dynamicloud_java_api/README.md

  ```java
 public DynamicProviderImpl(RecordCredential credential)
  ```
 This constructor receives an object with the credential to gain access.
-The credential object is composed of Client Secret Key (CSK) and Application Client ID (ACI), these keys were provided at moment of your registration.
+The credential object is composed by Client Secret Key (CSK) and Application Client ID (ACI), these keys were provided at moment of your registration.

 #Methods